In this article:

 Establish a Long-Term Budgeting Strategy

 How you choose to track your budget is up to you, but make sure whatever strategy you pick is sustainable for the long term.
-You can use an online budgeting tool like Quicken or Mint, or you can track all your finances in an Excel spreadsheet or even with a pen and paper.
+You can use an online budgeting tool like Quicken, or you can track all your finances in an Excel spreadsheet or even with a pen and paper.
 Budgeting can take some time to show results, so finding an accounting strategy you'll stick with is vital to success.

 Once you've chosen a method, your budget should contain the following core elements: